compsoc-edinburgh/website/_pages/knowledgebase.md

 Even if you're a complete beginner you should come along to a couple of our events.
 We cover the wide range of Informatics and surrounding yourself with likeminded people is a great way to boost your interest in becoming a programmer.
 More resources to be added here soon...

-### Programming Club

-Programming Club gives students very important practical skills that make novice programmers into extraordinary programmers.

-If you want to help out or just learn more about the club, [click here](http://progclub.inf.ed.ac.uk).

 ### Better Informatics

 Better Informatics is an academic website run by the students, supported by students, for the students.
 We have resources for almost every Informatics course, and it's up to you to support other people on the same course as you.
 [Visit the website.](https://betterinformatics.com)